sinzin91/tesseract-blog/content/posts/augmenting-human-intelligence-with-ai.md

 ## SocratesGPT

 Unless you've been living under a particularly forlorn boulder, you've heard about ChatGPT.
 You may not know that you can access GPT-3.5 as an API.
 The most advanced model available via OpenAI's API is `gpt-3.5-turbo`.
 This space is moving fast.
 When I started this project, the most advanced model was `text-davinci-003` which was 10x more expensive and somewhat slower.
+Edit: now GPT-4 is out.

 GPT (generative pre-trained transformer) is a type of "large language model" (LLM) (sorry about the acronyms).
 By using "prompt engineering", you can have the model return a structured JSON output for a given prompt, which can then be rendered in a UI.
 This means the app's "backend" can consist of a single prompt.